 - Melt butter on stovetop with sage, and warm for 5 minutes, so butter is infused.

 - Combine cauliflower and broccoli in a bowl, then pour on butter and lemon juice.
 Toss with your hands, lightly.
-Add seeds and golden raisins, lightly toss again.
+Add seeds, golden raisins and lemon zest, lightly toss again.
 Pour onto serving platter and enjoy.